lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-31-ALEXANDRIA_finished.md

 That's how we got

 - the [SErAPIS search engine](https://behemoth.cl.cam.ac.uk/search/), a one-of-a-kind tool to search the libraries even on the basis of abstract mathematical concepts
+- a tremendous amount of infrastructure to analyse libraries and extract information
 - a string of advanced papers on proof synthesis, auto-formalisation, an Isabelle parallel corpus and more

 These projects are still at the research stage, but show great promise!